zalando-nakadi/kanadi/README.md

 `reference.conf` for information on the settings).
 If reach the maximum number of retries then `Events.publish` will fail with the original `Events.Errors.EventValidation` exception.

-#### Modifying the akka-stream source
+#### Modifying the pekko-stream source

-It is possible to modify the underlying akka stream when using `Subscriptions.eventsStreamed` or `Subscriptions.eventsStreamedManaged` by setting the `modifySourceFunction` parameter.
+It is possible to modify the underlying pekko stream when using `Subscriptions.eventsStreamed` or `Subscriptions.eventsStreamedManaged` by setting the `modifySourceFunction` parameter.
 One common use case for doing this is to provide some manual throttling, i.e. you can do something like this